 What Is a Bond and How Do Bond Investments Work?

 Along with stocks and real estate, investing in bonds is one of the core concepts you will need to understand as you start building your portfolio.
-If you've ever wanted to ask, "What is a bond?" or "How do you invest in bonds?" this article was written specifically for you.
-In the next minute or two, you are going to get a basic overview of how bonds work, who (and by whom) they are issued, the basic appeal of investing in bonds, and some of the major considerations you'll want to factor into any capital allocation decision should you decide to add bonds or similar fixed-income securities to your portfolio.
+If you've ever wanted to ask, "What is a bond?" or "How do you invest in bonds?" this article will give you a basic overview of how bonds work, how (and by whom) they are issued, the basic appeal of investing in bonds, as well as the risks.

 What Is a Bond?

-First thing is first: What is a bond?
-As you learned in Bonds 101 - What They Are and How The Work, a bond, in its basic form, a plain vanilla bond is a type of loan.
-An investor takes his or her money and temporarily lends it to the bond issuer.
+A bond, in its basic form, is a type of loan.
+An investor takes their money and temporarily lends it to the bond issuer.
 In exchange, the investor receives interest income at a predetermined rate (the coupon rate) and at predetermined times (the coupon date).
 The bond has an expiration date (the maturity date) at which point the stated par value of the bond must be returned.
 In most cases, with a notable exception being certain U.S. Government savings bonds such as the Series EE savings bonds, a bond ceases to exist at maturity.

 What Are the Different Types of Bonds an Investor Can Acquire?

-Although the specifics of any particular bond can vary wildly - at the end of the day, a bond is really just a contract drawn up between the issuer (the borrower) and the investor (the lender) so any legal provision upon which they might agree could theoretically be put into the bond indenture - certain ordinary customs and patterns have emerged over time.
+Although the specifics of any particular bond can vary wildly, at the end of the day, a bond is really just a contract drawn up between the issuer (the borrower) and the investor (the lender).
+Any legal provisions upon which they might agree can be put into the bond indenture, but certain ordinary customs and patterns have emerged over time.

-- Municipal Bonds - These are bonds issued by state and local governments.
-In the United States, municipal bonds are often tax-free to achieve two things.
-Firstly, it allows the municipality to enjoy a lower interest rate than it would otherwise have to pay (to compare a municipal bond with a taxable bond, you must calculate the taxable equivalent yield, which is explained in the article linked earlier in this paragraph), easing the burden to free up more money for other important causes.
-Secondly, it encourages investors to invest in civic projects that improve the civilization such as funding roads, bridges, schools, hospitals, and more.
-There are many different ways to weed out potentially dangerous municipal bonds.
-You also want to make sure you never put municipal bonds in your Roth IRA.
-To learn more, read 3 Reasons to Consider Investing in Municipal Bonds for Income.
+These are bonds issued by state and local governments.
+In the United States, municipal bonds are often tax free to achieve two things.
+Firstly, it allows the municipality to enjoy a lower interest rate than it would otherwise have to pay, freeing up more money for other important causes.
+Secondly, it encourages investors to fund civic projects that improve society, such as funding roads, bridges, schools, hospitals, and more.

-- Corporate Bonds - These are bonds issued by corporations, partnerships, limited liability companies, and other commercial enterprises.
-Corporate bonds often offer higher yields than other types of bonds but the tax code is not favorable to them.
-A successful investor might end up paying 40% to 50% of his or her total interest income to Federal, state, and local governments in the form of taxes, making them far less attractive unless some sort of loophole or exemption can be utilized.
-For example, under the right circumstances, corporate bonds might be an attractive choice for acquisition within a SEP-IRA, especially when they can be acquired for much less than their intrinsic value due to mass liquidation in a market panic, such as the one that occurred in 2009.
-To learn more, read Corporate Bonds 101.
+These are bonds issued by corporations, partnerships, limited liability companies, and other commercial enterprises.
+Corporate bonds often offer higher yields than other types of bonds, but the tax code is not favorable to them.
+A successful investor might end up paying 40% to 50% of their total interest income to federal, state, and local governments in the form of taxes, making them far less attractive unless some sort of loophole or exemption is available.
+For example, under the right circumstances, corporate bonds might be an attractive choice for acquisition within an SEP-IRA, especially when they can be acquired for much less than their intrinsic value due to mass liquidation in a market panic.

 What Are the Main Risks of Investing in Bonds?